bobgreenshields/rivers-of-blood/encounters/Stirge nest.md

 location:
 tags: encounter
 ---
+Maybe throw in a [[Gelatinous Cube]] to maximise the fun 😜

 Check out the dpr calcs spreadsheet.

 They drop off after 10HP of damage and this seems to be in 3 or less rounds regardless of AC.
-Round 1 dpr is about 3 so 3 stirges will inflict about 9 HP on the first round.
+Round 1 dpr is about 3 so 3 [[Stirge]]s will inflict about 9 HP on the first round.

 At average of 2HP and AC14 they will die fast but not until they have inflicted some damage.